Miracle Cure for Alcoholism

 delirium tremens.

-begin treatment on a Monday morning.
-I could have all I wanted to
+treatment on a Monday morning.
+I could have all I wanted to drink

-drink on Sunday, but must come to his office at 8 on Monday cold
+on Sunday, but must come to his office at 8 on Monday cold sober.

-sober.
 That was the hardest part for me.
-Normally, I had bourbon
+Normally, I had bourbon in my

-in my morning coffee, then sipped from a bottle on the way to work.
+morning coffee, and then sipped from a bottle on the way to work.

 At the office, I kept a jug in my desk drawer.
 I drank my way